rthomas-23/Orbit-Project/README.md

 # Orbit-Project
 first do this
-NB: do git clone in the downloads folder git clone https://github.com/Microsoft/vcpkg.git
+NB: do git clone in the downloads folder <br />
+git clone https://github.com/Microsoft/vcpkg.git

 cd vcpkg/